 Olive oil is a staple of the Mediterranean diet and its most famous longevity secret

 Extra virgin cold-pressed olive oil is heart-healthy and will even soften your skin.
 Use it for salads and drizzle it lightly on vegetables.
 Extra virgin olive oil is not heat resistant so don’t use it for cooking.
 Instead, try grapeseed or coconut oil.
+Look for olive oil that is not green but has an amber color.
+Trader Giotto’s (at Trader Joe’s) is outstanding but also imported Italian and Mediterranean Brands.

 Go easy on the quantity of olive oil that you use.
 Even though it’s healthy it’s high in calories.
 Use it instead of butter or margarine whenever possible.
-Other healthy oils include walnut, almond, pumpkin, avocado, hemp, hazelnut, tea seed, and red palm oil.
+Other healthy cooking oils include walnut, almond, pumpkin, avocado, hemp, hazelnut, tea seed, and red palm oil.

 Why some healthy snacks are not as healthy as you think

 Health food stores are stacked with what they market as healthy snacks.
 But don’t let them fool you.
 Some contain a long list of suspicious ingredients.
-Just because the label says “health food” doesn’t mean it’s “real food.”
+Just because the label says, “health food” doesn’t mean it’s “real food.”

 Protein powder

-It’s best to go with an organic raw protein like pea protein as opposed to soy which some people are sensitive to.
-Soy can mess with your hormones.
 Women over 50 should also be careful if a protein powder contains iron as too much can cause problems with women who no longer menstruate.

 I like SunWarrior Classic Plus Vegan Protein Powder because it’s low in iron, soy-free, and tastes great.